By David Joel Miller

 Do good to others for the joy of feeling good about what you did.
 If you do things for others expecting something in return then you are setting yourself up to feel cheated.
 The greatest joy is in the giving.
 But you can enjoy the receiving also if you accept the gift with no judgment about what it should have been.

 18. Set high goals.

 Set high goals for your life.
 Aim higher than you need to reach to feel good about yourself.
-You are unlikely to accomplish more than you aimed for but do not be disheartened if you get less than all you aimed for.
+You are unlikely to accomplish more than you aimed for but do not be disheartened if you get less than all you have aimed for.